glitterzhang/UdacityDeepLearning/Project1-BikingSharePrediction/Readme.md

 e.g. conda install numpy scipy pandas jupyter notebook

-Packages we need for this project: numpy' pandas' jupyter' notebook' matplotlib

 Once all require packages install in you environment, then type jupyter notebook under your command prompt.